 Recognized at both the state level and nationally for their excellence, our visual and performing arts programs are a cultural treasure on our campus and within our community.
 In fact, ARTS NC STATE is part of a non-profit culture industry that directly contributes to the economic health and quality of life in the Research Triangle and North Carolina.

-At this pivotal time in the life of the arts on our campus, we ask our community of friends to join us in making an investment in ARTS NC STATE.
-Our shared goal is to enrich he experience of students and faculty, expand the cultural resources for the entire University and surrounding community and enhance the physical environments in which the arts are created, performed and exhibited.
+We ask our community of friends to join us in making an investment in ARTS NC STATE.
+Our shared goal is to enrich the experience of students and faculty, expand the cultural resources for the entire University and surrounding community and enhance the physical environments in which the arts are created, performed and exhibited.

 ARTS NC STATE programs receive minimal state appropriated support and rely heavily on ticket revenues and student fees.
-You can play a vital part in this transformation by helping us build a healthy endowment, improved aging facilities and provide annual support for our outstanding programs.
+You can help us build a healthy endowment and provide annual support for our outstanding programs.

-ARTS NC STATE is comprised of NC State University’s six performing and visual arts programs: Center Stage, the Crafts Center, the Dance Program, the Gregg Museum of Art & Design, the Music Department, and University Theatre.
-ARTS NC STATE is administered by the Student Affairs Division and all NC State students—regardless of college or major—are welcome to participate in ARTS NC STATE’s programs.
+ARTS NC STATE comprises NC State University’s six performing and visual arts programs: Center Stage, the Crafts Center, the Dance Program, the Gregg Museum of Art & Design, the Music Department, and University Theatre.
+ARTS NC STATE is administered by the Division of Academic and Student Affairs and all NC State students—regardless of college or major—are welcome to participate in ARTS NC STATE’s programs.

 The mission of ARTS NC STATE is to enhance the environment of the University and our community with rich and diverse events, installations, and opportunities and to make the arts a significant part of every student’s educational experience.